EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “That’s ridiculous, was I stupid or something?”

 “Yeah, I thought so too\!
-Your mom is ten times nicer than mine”
+Your mom is ten times nicer than mine.”

-Karrie told me more things about Esther, like her favorite color and how she never looked to have fun whenever she played.
-Karrie seemed to like this Esther better.
+Karrie told me more things about Esther, how she behaved, how she talked, and how she never looked to really have fun whenever she played, always having a sad or tired expression on her face.
+Karrie seemed to like this version of Esther a lot more.

-“Hey, lets go find some cool insects”
+“Hey, let's go find some cool insects.”

-“How do you do that”
+“Insects?
+How do you find them?”

 “Oh right, you just need to find a really big rock and lift it.”
 She motioned with her hands.
 “I saw some really big ones behind the church\!”

-Following her, I looked at my mother as she disappeared from my view.
-She had taken a nap.
+Following her, I turned around and looked at my mother.
+Her hair was gently swaying in the cool wind and she had her eyes closed with a peaceful expression.
+I should let her sleep some more.

 “This one will do.”
-Turning over a rock, a bunch of insects scrawled around as their home had disappeared.
-I took note of a particular worm as it squirmed there in the dirt.
-It was disgusting how it looked as it twirled into itself in a continuous motion.
-Was the bright midday sun burning it?
-Why don’t you just dig downwards instead, you incompetent worm.
-Would I have done the same thing had I been reincarnated as it instead?
+Karrie gripped a decently sized rock and turned it over.
+Dozens of insects scrawled around as their roof had disappeared.
+A big worm squirmed there on the dirt.
+It twirled and twirled as if trying to become a ball before deciding to rather be a stick.
+It was disgusting.
+Why don’t you just dig in the dirt if you’re getting burned by the sun?
+You incompetent worm.
+I’m glad I didn’t reincarnate into this stupid thing.

-I tried stabbing it with a stick and it squirmed away, seemingly unharmed.
-I stabbed another one, same thing happened.
-I can’t even kill a single stupid insignificant worm in this world.
+I grabbed a nearby stick and stabbed it in its thick part.
+It went unscathed, my stick only pressing it into the dirt helping it find cover from the sun.
+I stabbed it again and again.
+There was a small hole where it had squirmed.
+It had disappeared.
+I couldn’t even kill this single insignificant worm.

 “Whoah, look at that beetle\!”

-I refocused my eyes.
+The outside rushed back into my senses.
+Karrie pointed with a stick at a beetle.

-“I bet ya it will stink twice as much,” She seemed to enjoy herself as she upturned rock after rock, looking for the biggest beetle.
+“I bet ya it will stink twice as much”, she said chirpily before upturning rock after rock, looking for an even bigger beetle.
+I didn’t see how she could enjoy herself.

 “What are you dumb girls doing?”
 Someone interrupted our playing.

 Strutting toward us was a tall moss-headed boy and another boy trailing behind him.

-“Ugh, it’s Finn and his sidekick”
+“Ugh, it’s Finn and his lackey”

 “Who’s that?”